troyp/asoc.el/README.md

 When `key` already exists, if `replace` is non-nil, previous entries with that `key` are removed.
 Otherwise, the pair is simply consed on the front of the `alist`.
 In the latter case, this is equivalent to `acons`.

+### asoc-remove! `(alist key &optional remove-all)`

+Remove the foremost element with `key` and return the modified list.

+The list is modified in place unless the result is nil.
+If `remove-all` is non-nil, remove all elements with `key`.

 ### asoc-find-key `(key alist &optional test)`